 I am an Australian tourist who arrived in the Philippines more than 6 months ago.
 Recently I decided to do a web development course in the US which was very important to me.
-It started on Monday the 7th of March and I was all set to depart from Manila airport 2 days before.
+I was all set to depart from Manila airport 2 days before it started.

 I checked in my luggage and proceeded to immigration with my boarding pass, passport, permission to enter the US and an onward ticket from the US.

 The immigration officer asked for my exit clearance, I asked what he meant as I had never heard of that.
 He told me because I had been in the Philippines for more than 6 months I needed an exit clearance from an immigration office outside the airport before I could leave.

 He said I would not be allowed to depart from the Philippines and I should leave the airport and not come back until I had the exit clearance.
 It was Saturday night and immigration would not be open until Monday, the same day more course started in America.